graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `boolean`

-A curried wrapper around the 'in' operator.
+A curried wrapper around the `in` operator.
 Takes a string representing a property name and an object, and returns true if the given object or some object in the prototype chain has the specified property.

 #### Examples ####